 Again, there was only one person in the mosque when I was there.
 It was so rewarding that I could explore the mosque in absolute peace.

-One more 17th century mosque that you will find in this historical area is the Başdurak Mosque.
+One more 17th century mosque that you will find in this historic area is the Başdurak Mosque.

 There was no one in this mosque during my visit.